IamCloud/IdlescapeUtilities/README.md

     * ![Runecrafting](./Runecrafting.PNG?raw=true "Runecrafting")
 1. Marketplace history cost/unit
     * ![Marketplace](./MarketplaceHistory.PNG?raw=true "Market")
-1. Back and refresh button now follows when you scroll down.

 ## How to install
 You can simply download the app in the chrome store: https://chrome.google.com/webstore/detail/idlescape-utilities/pcmnipemclfhflggbglfaampaakhfcdp